haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 ### Visualizing the scores and their components

-Next to the cluster statistic table shown above, the `report.html` file also contains a variety of plots plotting the HADDOCK score and its components against various CAPRI metrics (i-RMSD, l-RMSD,  Fnat, Dock-Q) with a color-coded representation of the clusters.
+Next to the cluster statistic table shown above, the `report.html` file also contains a variety of plots displaying the HADDOCK score and its components against various CAPRI metrics (i-RMSD, l-RMSD,  Fnat, Dock-Q) with a color-coded representation of the clusters.
 These are interactive plots.
 A menu on the top right of the first row (you might have to scroll to the rigth to see it) allows you to zoom in and out in the plots and turn on and off clusters.